panzerdp/dmitripavlutin.com/content/posts/095-async-await/index.md

 // After 6 seconds logs "New salaries: 1050,900,1100"
 ```

-`await salaryIncrease(baseSalary, increase)` is called 3 times for each salary in the array.
+`await increaseSalary(baseSalary, increase)` is called 3 times for each salary in the array.
 Each time JavaScript waits 2 seconds until the sum is calculated.

 This way you can nest `async` function into `async` functions.